Background pattern

 Adults and elderly:

-In case you are using heart disease medications (digitalis) or blood pressure control medications (diuretics and/or ACE inhibitors) and before starting treatment with carvedilol, your doctor will adjust the amount of these types of medications you should take.
+In case you are using medications for heart diseases (digitalis) or blood pressure control (diuretics and/or ACE inhibitors) and before starting treatment with carvedilol, your doctor will adjust the amount of these medications you should take.

-In any case, the recommended starting dose for carvedilol treatment in symptomatic congestive heart failure is 3.125 mg twice a day (total 6.25 mg per day) for two weeks.
-If you tolerate this dose well, it can be increased later (at intervals of at least two weeks) up to 6.25 mg twice a day (total 12.5 mg per day).
-Your doctor may prescribe higher doses of carvedilol later (at least two weeks after).
+In any case, the recommended dose for starting treatment with carvedilol in the treatment of symptomatic congestive heart failure is 3.125 mg twice a day (for a total of 6.25 mg per day) for two weeks.
+If you tolerate this dose well, it can be increased later (at intervals of at least two weeks) up to 6.25 mg twice a day (for a total of 12.5 mg per day).
+Your doctor may prescribe higher doses of carvedilol later (after at least two weeks).

-If you weigh less than 85 kg, the maximum recommended dose is 25 mg twice a day (total 50 mg per day).
-If your weight is greater than 85 kg, the maximum recommended dose is 50 mg twice a day (100 mg per day).
+If you weigh less than 85 kg, the maximum recommended dose is 25 mg twice a day (for a total of 50 mg per day).
+If your weight is over 85 kg, the maximum recommended dose is 50 mg twice a day (100 mg per day).

 Your doctor will indicate the duration of your treatment with this medication.

-As a general rule, regardless of your disease, carvedilol withdrawal should be done gradually over a few days, or reduce the dose by half every three days.
+As a general rule, regardless of your disease, the withdrawal of carvedilol should be done gradually over a few days, or the dose should be reduced by half every three days.

 Use in children and adolescents

-This medication is not recommended for use in children and adolescents under 18 years due to the lack of sufficient data on safety and efficacy.
+This medication is not recommended for use in children and adolescents under 18 years of age due to insufficient safety and efficacy data.

 Guidelines for correct administration